Choose your country and language:

 TThe Echo Caves, Limpopo, offer a great journey of discovery, not only of the beautiful dripstones inside the caves, but also of the historical significance of this national monument.

-The Echo Caves in Limpopo lie 26km from Ohrigstad, a small town tucked away on the Tzaneen/Lydenburg Road in Limpopo.
+The Echo Caves, Limpopo, lie 26km from Ohrigstad, a small town tucked away on the Tzaneen/Lydenburg Road in Limpopo.

 Only by visiting will you be able to appreciate why these caves, some of the oldest limestone caves in the world, are today a national monument and a tourist attraction.